-We report the number of demands we received in the second half of 2016 from law enforcement for customer information in each country outside the U.S. in which we do business (and had such demands) that does not legally prohibit us from reporting such information.
-The table below presents the number of demands we received in the second half of 2016; following that number, in parenthesis, is the number of customer selectors at issue in those demands.
+We report the number of demands we received in the first half of 2017 from law enforcement for customer information in each country outside the U.S. in which we do business (and had such demands) that does not legally prohibit us from reporting such information.
+The table below presents the number of demands we received in the first half of 2017; following that number, in parenthesis, is the number of customer selectors at issue in those demands.
+The table presents data for the past four years; data from prior periods can be found by clicking on the Archive tab at the top of the page.